Charan-MK/Streamer/README.md

 # Streamer

-A video streaming application which can stream videos to a web browser from a local storage and from a databse storage.
+A video streaming application which can stream videos to a web browser from a storage service and from a databse storage.

-A user can view the videos which are stored in database and te storage service [Current implementation of the app supports only streaming videos which are stored in the local storage i.e., device storage]
+A user can view videos which are stored in database and the storage service [current implementation of the app supports only streaming videos which are stored in the local storage i.e., device storage]

 The app provides BASIC Authentication to the users, and a user with Admin privilege can upload videos to the storage service and database.
-Database video upload size is limited to 15MB.
+Video upload limit for storage service is 100MB and for database it is limited to 15MB.

 ## Node JS Project Structure
 <table>